mkuthan/garmin-workouts/README.md

 docker run --env-file=./.env -v /tmp/garmin:/data -ti ${IMAGE} [your command and arguments: list, export, etc.]
 # alternatively you can use this wrapper
 ./dockerwrap.sh [your command and arguments: list, export, etc.]
+# in case you want to export to a directory, you need to use /data
+# inside the container and point DATADIR to the local dir where to
+# write the data (./ by default).
+export DATADIR=/path/where/to/store/data/locally
+./dockerwrap.sh export /data
 ```